southlondonmakerspace/membership-system/readme.md

 This is a system for managing membership and payment to South London Makerspace.

 ## Setup

+You need to install and run mongodb as described [here](https://docs.mongodb.org/manual/installation/)

 Clone the repo.
 Then run:
 ```
 npm update